-On the ark, Noah waited.
-Abraham and Sarah waited for the birth of their son; for 24 years they waited for the son of promise.
+On the ark, Noah waited for the flood waters to recede.
+Abraham and Sarah waited for the birth of their son, for 24 years they waited for the son of promise.
 For 400 years God’s people waited in bondage in Egypt.
 They waited 70 years in exile.
 God had promised a Messiah, but at the end of the Old Testament God’s people are still waiting.
-They wait another 400 years while God seemed to be silent.
+They waited another 400 years, while God seemed to be silent.

 Do you remember Jesus’ response?
 Do not leave Jerusalem but…wait (Acts 1:4).
 All through the pages of the Bible we are told to wait.
 In the final words of Revelation (22:20), Jesus says I am coming soon.
 Soon, but not yet, and so we wait.

-Waiting gives us time to think and reflect, and as I thought about my experiences of waiting, there are some things I have learned in ‘the waiting room’.
+Waiting gives us time to think and reflect, and as I thought about my experiences, there are some things I have learned in ‘the waiting room’.
 While we wait, God is at work.
-Therefore, I must wait patiently in humility and trust, because waiting ultimately gives way to hope.
+Therefore, I must wait patiently, in humility and trust, because waiting ultimately gives way to hope.

 What God does while we wait, building in us perseverance and character and hope, is just as important, perhaps more important than what it is for which we are waiting.
 Waiting is a confident, expectant but sometimes painful clinging to God.
 It is a day-by-day decision to say, ‘God, I trust you, no matter what’.
 I must trust that God has good reasons for saying ‘wait’; that God knows what He is doing.
 I must trust His wisdom and His timing.
 Even though it’s hard, even though I may be afraid, even though I may not understand, I will trust His heart, for He is faithful and good.